dynamodb-toolbox/dynamodb-toolbox/README.md

 ```

 If you prefer to specify your own parameters, the optional third argument allows you to add custom parameters.
 [See Adding custom parameters and clauses](#adding-custom-parameters-and-clauses) for more information.

+#### Return Data
+The data is returned with the same response syntax as the [DynamoDB BatchWriteItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html).
+If `autoExecute` and `autoParse` are enabled, a `.next()` method will be available on the returned object.
+Calling this function will call the `batchWrite` method again using the same options and passing any `UnprocessedKeys` in as the `RequestItems`.
+This is a convenience method for retrying unprocessed keys.

 ### parse(entity, input [,include])